lu-maca/MultiLayersSPH/README.md

 # MultiLayersSPH
-A SPH code which solves the viscous multilayer shallow water equations in one dimension.
+A Smoothed Particle Hydrodynamics code which solves the viscous multilayer shallow water equations in one dimension.